inet-framework/inet/doc/src/users-guide/ch-ipv6.rst

 :ned:`InterfaceTable`.

-The :ned:`Ipv6NeighbourDiscovery` module implements all tasks associated with neighbour discovery and stateless address autoconfiguration.
-The data structures themselves (destination cache, neighbour cache, prefix list) are kept in :ned:`Ipv6RoutingTable`.
+The :ned:`Ipv6NeighbourDiscovery` module implements all tasks associated with neighbor discovery and stateless address autoconfiguration.
+The data structures themselves (destination cache, neighbor cache, prefix list) are kept in :ned:`Ipv6RoutingTable`.
 The rest of ICMPv6’s functionality, such as error messages, echo request/reply, etc.) is implemented in :ned:`Icmpv6`.